Power priors for replication studies: Power prior modeling of replication studies

-with $s = \kappa^{2} / (\sigma^{2}_{o} + \kappa^{2})$.
+with $s = 1 / (1 + \sigma^{2}_{o}/\kappa^{2})$.

 An alternative approach that avoids the specification of a proper initial prior for $\theta$ is to assign a prior to $\alpha$ under $\h{\text{d}}$.
-A suitable class of priors is given by $\alpha \given \h{\text{d}}\sim \Be(1, y)$ with $y > 1$.
-The $\Be(1, y)$ prior has its highest density at $\alpha = 0$ and is monotonically decreasing.
-The parameter $y$ determines how much mass is assigned to small values of $\alpha$.
-The resulting Bayes factor is then given by
+A suitable class of priors is given by $\h{\text{d}} \colon \alpha \sim \Be(1, y)$ with $y > 1$.
+The $\Be(1, y)$ prior has its highest density at $\alpha = 0$ and is monotonically decreasing thus representing the more nuanced position that the original data should only be partially discounted.
+The parameter $y$ determines the extent of partial discounting and the simple hypothesis $\h{\text{d}} \colon \alpha = 0$ can be seen as a limiting case when $y \to \infty$.
+The resulting Bayes factor is given by